evberghe/gitutorial/README.md

 # gitutorial

-trying to come to grips with Git, Github, EGit and StatET.
+Trying to come to grips with Git, Github, EGit and StatET.

 Following a number of tutorials:
 <ul>